manticoresoftware/translator/README.md

 3. **Extract code blocks and comments** - These are preserved exactly as-is and cached separately
 4. **Chunk the content** - Split the document into manageable chunks (default: 6144 bytes)
 5. **Check cache first** - For each chunk, check if a translation already exists in the cache
-6. **Translate missing chunks** - Only translate chunks that aren't in the cache, using AI models in priority order
+6. **Translate missing chunks** - Only translate chunks that aren't in the cache, using AI models in listed order
 7. **Preserve structure** - Ensure the translated file has the exact same line structure as the source (same line numbers for code blocks, comments, and empty lines)
 8. **Update cache** - Store all translated chunks in the cache for future use
 9. **Clean up** - Remove translation files for deleted source files